Craig Rousseau: 2000s

-In 2001 Rousseau began work at Image Comics by drawing Tellos: The Last Heist, when he was paired with legendary inker Terry Austin.
-During this time he branched out and worked for companies such as Beckett (Ronin Hood of the 47 Samurai) and Portal Productions Studio (BOTS).
+In 2001, Rousseau began work at Image Comics by drawing Tellos: The Last Heist, when he was paired with legendary inker Terry Austin.
+During this time, he branched out and worked for companies such as Beckett (Ronin Hood of the 47 Samurai) and Portal Productions Studio (Bots!!).
 He also began work at Marvel, illustrating an issue of X-Men: First Class, and Marvel Adventures Super Heroes.
 He also returned to DC to illustrate their children's safety book, Energy & Safety Adventures with the JLA.
 In 2008 he was the regular artist on the second series of Marvel's Spider-Man Loves Mary Jane, a job that he relished for its change of pace.
-In a recent interview he stated, "It's a breath of fresh air since it's not so much costumes and superheroes.
+In a 2017 interview he stated, "It's a breath of fresh air since it's not so much costumes and superheroes.
 It's a lot of acting and facial expressions which can be a lot of fun.
 I'm at the point now where issue five is wrapping up and I'm going on to more mainstream superhero stuff, so it'll be nice to do more fight scenes and stuff like that.
 But the teenage girl stuff has been kinda fun."